For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 4. Create relevant messaging

-Advertising, social media, and email are some key avenues that you can use to show your target audience the slight changes you have made to your brand.
+Advertising, social media, and email are some key avenues that you can use to show your target audience the changes you have made to your brand.

 5. Monitor your brand evolution

-Keep track of your brand’s success using metrics such as website traffic, social media engagement, email campaigns, and sales.
+Track your brand’s success using metrics such as website traffic, social media engagement, email campaigns, and sales.
+This will help you identify areas for improvement.

 You are probably curious how brand evolution differs from rebranding, a term you are likely used to.
 Maybe you came across the term – brand evolution – while searching for rebranding.

-Both represent changes in how a brand looks, interacts, and presents itself to its target audience.
+Both terms represent changes in how a brand looks, interacts, and presents itself to its target audience.
+However, there are a few differences.

-1. Rebranding completely overhauls a brand’s look, messaging, products and services, and internal processes.
+- The extent of changes.
+Rebranding completely overhauls a brand’s look, messaging, products and services, and internal processes.
 Brand evolution or brand refresh, on the other hand, refers to the subtle changes in how a brand looks, acts, and presents itself.

-2. Rebranding occurs when a brand wants to repair a bad reputation, move into a new market with a new target audience, or employ a new management that feels things should be done differently.
+- The purpose.
+Rebranding occurs when a brand wants to repair a bad reputation, move into a new market with a new target audience, or employ a new management that feels things should be done differently.
 Brand evolution changes are made in response to customer feedback, design trends, and slight changes in internal processes.

 Brand evolution can be challenging, especially if you are a small business working on it for the first time.